ocp-te-isv/aks_varnish_jboss/poc_setup.md

 # The --node-vm-size option is important, as it will define our unit of scale, and must provide appropriate resources for the varnish cache (large memory allocation) currently set to Standard_M16ms
 # see https://docs.microsoft.com/en-us/azure/virtual-machines/linux/sizes-memory#m-series
 az aks create --resource-group AKS_POC --name WebAppPOC --network-plugin azure --vnet-subnet-id $network --docker-bridge-address 172.17.0.1/16 --dns-service-ip 10.2.0.10 --service-cidr 10.2.0.0/24 --node-count 1 --enable-addons monitoring --node-vm-size Standard_M16ms
+# If you have no SSH keys configured, you will need to use the --generate-ssh-keys option.
 ```

+**Note: If you used the --generate-ssh-keys option, make sure you back up the keys (which are used to log into the VM) created by the command!**

+**Note: If you do not specify a service principal, one will be created for you as per https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal, this will then be used for all aks create commands, which may be relevant if you want to have different service principals per cluster, and multiple ACRs with different ACLs.
+If that is the case, please create service principals per cluster.**

 Azure will take a little while to provision all the required resources: